invalid-arg/invalid-arg.github.com/_posts/2013-8-12-javascript-can-double-your-codebase-so-make-sure-you-need-it-first.md

 - You'll have a much larger dependency on third party libraries as the JavaScript community is heavily built on these.

 It just seems like you're increasing the size of your codebase (and tests) whilst at the same time reducing maintainability and increasing the probability of problems in your code.
 All for very few, possibly unnecessary, gains.
 I'm not saying there isn't a place for JS in our world.
 I'm saying think carefully.
-Chances are a traditional MVC app is more than adequate for your needs and it and will speed up development times if you don't have to worry about all the JavaScript.
+Chances are a traditional MVC app is more than adequate for your needs and it will speed up development times if you don't have to worry about it.
 Allowing you to get your product to market quicker and think more about functionality instead.